NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this study, we propose the \nqaf{}, which a scalable, language-independent framework to build culturally and regionally aligned QA datasets in native languages.
-It utilizes search engines capabilities to collect QA based on seed queries that native users ask.
-Based on the seed queries and target search locale one can collect a large number of QA pairs relatively quickly.
-The framework has already been used in published studies.
-We additionally evaluated its utility for another 30 locations from different countries and languages.
-Its functionality for multi-modalities can enable further research in this area and caching mechanism will help in reducing the search engines API cost.
-In future we aim to extend \nqaf{} for other modalities such as audio/video and evaluate for more under-representative locations.
+In this study, we systematize and extend the previously proposed \textit{NativQA} pipeline into a scalable, language-independent framework for building culturally and regionally aligned QA datasets in native languages.
+It leverages search engines to collect QA pairs from seed queries that native users ask, enabling rapid collection at a chosen locale.
+The framework has already been used in published studies, and we further evaluate it on 30 additional locations across countries, languages and modalities.
+Its \textbf{multimodal support} enables new research directions, and caching reduces search-engine API costs.
+In future, we aim to extend \nqaf{} to more underrepresented locations and languages.